cvedovini/wp-linkedin/readme.txt

 The default template files, `recommendations.php` and `profile.php`, are located in the plugin's `template` folder.

 == Changelog ==

+= version 1.0.2 =
+- Changing version of jQuery Tools to avoid conflicting with WP's jQuery
+- Adding a sidebar widget with the recommendation slider

+= version 1.0.1 =
+- Removing left over HTML comment in recommendations template file

 = version 1.0.0 =
 - Initial release